American lion: Evolution

 The American lion was initially considered a distinct species of Pantherinae, and designated as Panthera atrox, which means "cruel" or "fearsome panther" in Latin.
 Some paleontologists accepted this view, but others considered it to be a type of lion closely related to the modern lion (Panthera leo) and its extinct relative, the Eurasian cave lion (Panthera leo spelaea or P. spelaea).
 It was later assigned as a subspecies of P. leo (P. leo atrox) rather than as a separate species.
 Most recently, both spelaea and atrox have been treated as full species.

 Cladistic studies using morphological characteristics have been unable to resolve the phylogenetic position of the American lion.
 One study considered the American lion, along with the cave lion, to be most closely related to the tiger (Panthera tigris), citing a comparison of the skull; the braincase, in particular, appears to be especially similar to the braincase of a tiger.
 Another study suggested that the American lion and the Eurasian cave lion were successive offshoots of a lineage leading to a clade which includes modern leopards and lions.
 A more recent study comparing the skull and jaw of the American lion with other pantherines concluded that it was not a lion but a distinct species.
 It was proposed that it arose from pantherines that migrated to North America during the mid-Pleistocene and gave rise to American lions and jaguars (Panthera onca).
 Another study grouped the American lion with P. leo and P. tigris, and ascribed morphological similarities to P. onca to convergent evolution, rather than phylogenetic affinity.

-However, genetic studies indicate that the living lion is the closest living relative of P. atrox and P. spelaea.
-Genome-wide sequencing of modern lions and Eurasian cave lions suggests that the lineage of the cave lion and American lion diverged from that of the modern lion around 500,000 years ago, but this was criticized by some authors as it doesn't correspond well with the fossil record.
+Digital endocast of the cranial cavity of P. atrox (LACMHC 2900-1).